 Not very many, it was true.
 Suddenly, I was back in the hallway outside of Wren Falcon’s office, watching him say I don’t know anybody named Helena.
 The room froze, and I became hyper-aware of the moment: Oliver on the desk, looking down at me, the smell of stale Monster Energy drinks hanging in the room, the woosh of the N train as it rumbled by the house.

 I’d thrown that huge I’m-my-own-person-too fit on Instagram because I knew the publicity it would bring, but those feelings had been rooted in truth.
 I didn’t want to be in Oliver’s shadow, didn’t want NipNop’s greatness to eclipse my own.
-If I said yes to this offer, I’d be richer and more well-known than I’d be on my own, but I’d also forever be tied to something my fake boyfriend had created, forever known as a version of ‘Oliver’s girlfriend.’
+If I said yes to this offer, I’d be richer and more well-known than I’d be by myself, but I’d also forever be tied to something my fake boyfriend had created, forever known as a version of ‘Oliver’s girlfriend.’
 Wasn’t I supposed to be the captain of my own ship?
-What did it mean to build something, if the vision wasn’t entirely my own?
+What did it mean to build something, if the vision wasn’t entirely mine?